 The dual degree engineering program provides students with a professional engineering education and a well-rounded environmental liberal arts education.
-Northland College cooperates with Michigan Technological University (MTU) in Houghton, Michigan, and with Washington University in St. Louis, Missouri, to provide the dual degree program.
+Northland College cooperates with Washington University in St. Louis, Missouri, to provide the dual degree program.

-Dual degree students attend Northland for three academic years and either MTU or Washington University for two academic years.
-Students must successfully complete the pre-engineering program and a Connections Curriculum during their three years at Northland.
-Upon completion of the five-year program, students earn a Bachelor of Science degree from Northland and a Bachelor of Science degree from either MTU or Washington University.
-Students who attend MTU earn a B. S. in Biomedical, Chemical, Civil, Computer, Electrical, Environmental, Geological, Materials, or Mechanical Engineering.
-Students who attend Washington University earn a B. S. in Biomedical, Chemical, Computer, Computer Science, Electrical, Mechanical, or Systems Science Engineering.
+Dual degree students attend Northland for three academic years and Washington University for two academic years.
+Students must successfully complete the preengineering program and a Connections Curriculum during their three years at Northland.
+Upon completion of the five-year program, students earn a Bachelor of Science degree from Northland and a Bachelor of Science degree from Washington University.
+Students earn a B. S. in Biomedical, Chemical, Computer, Computer Science, Electrical, Mechanical, or Systems Science Engineering.